 When his cancer recurred in 2008 he withdrew from UPenn and embarked on his adventures between surgeries.
 He learned to sail a 48 foot sailboat, traveled to visit friends and took a six week backpacking trip through Europe.
 His travels brought him home in September of 2009 when he made one more trip to McCallie for his last chapel talk and farewell to the school he loved.
 The chapel was filled with family and friends as well as the staff and students of McCallie.

 While at the McCallie School he established the Joe Restaino Bone Cancer Walk.
-McCallie continues to raise money through their annual Mission: Remission Walk in Joe’s memory benefiting Levine Children’s Hospital.
-In July 2010 Joe’s family and friends established the Joedance Film Festival to further support rare pediatric cancer research at Levine Children’s Hospital.
+McCallie continues to raise money through their annual Mission: Remission Walk in Joe’s memory benefiting Atrium Health’s Levine Children’s.
+In July 2010 Joe’s family and friends established the Joedance Film Festival to further support rare pediatric cancer research at Atrium Health’s Levine Children’s.

 Your donation is greatly appreciated and will directly benefit Levine Children’s Hospital by supporting rare pediatric cancer research and providing the most advanced treatment to children of the Carolinas.